A Hungarian 'Grand Cru' & Lamb Paprikash

 👩🍳— Jump to recipe, but fair warning: you’ll miss all my brilliantly unnecessary (and deeply entertaining) ranting.

-Péter Wetzer crafts wonderfully eccentric wines in the storybook hills of Sopron, right where Hungary politely bumps elbows with Austria.
-His vineyards—some so remote they feel like they’ve wandered off on purpose—sit in dramatic landscapes shaped by the famously bossy Pannonian wind.
-Each little plot has its own personality, and they’re not shy about expressing it in the glass.
+Péter Wetzer makes beautifully distinctive wines in the rolling, storybook hills of Sopron, where Hungary meets Austria.
+His vineyards are scattered across the landscape, some so tucked away they feel almost hidden on purpose, shaped by the ever-present Pannonian wind.
+Each plot has its own character, and that individuality shows clearly in every bottle.

 Spern Steiner Kékfrankos